FlexBE/flexbe_turtlesim_demo/docs/example3.md

 > Note: This links to the source version.
 Any edits or changes are saved in the `install` folder.

-The operatorable adjustable parameters are defined and initialized using the `add_parameter` instance method of the `Behavior` class.
+The operator adjustable parameters are defined and initialized using the `add_parameter` instance method of the `Behavior` class.
 Any states used in the instance are initialized with the ROS node instance reference.
-These values are communicated with the `TODO - FIX THIS`(todo_fix_this_link) message from the OCS UI.
+These values are communicated with the `/flexbe/request_behavior` message from the OCS UI.
 In contrast the private configuration variables are defined locally in the `create` method, and are not communicated from the OCS side.

 ```python
 class Example3SM(Behavior):